 Each semester, the Re-entry Student Program offers a 1-unit course designed to help students new to Berkeley navigate their transition to the research university by improving their knowledge of campus resources and providing a space to share with and learn from other 25+ adult learners.

 Whether you're a new admit feeling overwhelmed by your transition to Cal or a continuing student with questions about campus resources, our team of counselors is here to help you achieve your goals and plan out your roadmap to academic success.
 Click the link below to meet our staff and to book an appointment.

 Apply for a Re-entry Scholarship!

-Applications for the Re-entry Student Program scholarships are open now for the 2022-2023 academic year.
+Applications for the Re-entry Student Program scholarships are open at the beginning of each fall semester.
 For more information about scholarship requirements and how to apply, click the link below.

 Connect with us!